samuelcrane/samuelcrane.com/content/post/2019-11-14-looker-join.md

 There’s more that they covered—including new SDKs—that I haven’t mentioned.
 Hopefully they release video of the announcement keynote soon.

 ## Presentations
 I went to a few of the talks, which were wildly variable in quality.
 Here I’ll highlight a couple of the ones I found useful.
-I expect the videos to be upload to Looker’s YouTube channel soon: https://www.youtube.com/user/LookerData/videos
+I expect the videos to be upload to Looker’s [YouTube channel soon](https://www.youtube.com/user/LookerData/videos).

 The full agenda is here: https://looker.com/events/join-2019/agenda

 #### Open Source Tools
 There’s a growing set of open source tools for working with Looker and LookML, including linters, parsers, generators, and more.
-This talk walked through the landscape, and is also presented as a blog post here: https://medium.com/@leapingllamas/2019-lookml-open-source-state-of-the-union-d0470012fed0
+This talk walked through the landscape, and is also presented as a [blog post](https://medium.com/@leapingllamas/2019-lookml-open-source-state-of-the-union-d0470012fed0).

 Perhaps the most interesting development here is the open source toolkit from WW, called `lookml-tools` https://github.com/ww-tech/lookml-tools